risingwavelabs/risingwave-docs/docs/deploy/risingwave-local.md

     ```

     :::note
-    If you are using a Mac with Apple silicon (such as the M1 / M2 chip), you need to install `LLVM` by running `brew llvm`.
+    If you are using a Mac with Apple silicon (such as the M1 / M2 chip), you need to install `LLVM` by running `brew install llvm`.
     :::

     </TabItem>